Zer0-Dark/full-Ecommerce-app/README.md

 - [x] Add product reviews
 - [x] Implement shopping cart functionality
 - [x] Create an orders log
+- [x] Use Django signals to update products rating with each review

-- [ ] Use Django signals to track products in specific categories
+- [x] Use Django signals to track products in specific categories